Washington National Opera: The first decade

-However, there was not always such clear sailing, and the company was to experience a series of ups and downs in the first few years of the 1960s.
-Initially, there was further success: bringing Igor Stravinsky to Washington was the work of Bliss Herbert, then the Artistic Administrator of the Santa Fe Opera who had been involved in that company's early years when the composer regularly visited Santa Fe.
+However, there was not always such clear sailing, and the company experienced ups and downs in the first few years of the 1960s.
+Initially, there was further success: bringing Igor Stravinsky to Washington was the work of Bliss Hebert, then the Artistic Administrator of the Santa Fe Opera, who had been involved in that company's early years when the composer regularly visited Santa Fe.
 However, the first Stravinsky production – The Rake's Progress – was "the most "ill-starred" opera in the Society's history", largely the result of singers' illnesses.
-But a later double bill of Stravinsky conducting Le Rossignol (along with Schoenberg's Erwartung) was a triumph.
+A later double bill of Stravinsky conducting Le Rossignol (along with Schoenberg's Erwartung) was a triumph.

 However, as the 1960s progressed, further disasters were to follow.
-These included "a fiasco of unforgivable proportions", an English-language The Magic Flute which caused Paul Callaway's resignation.
+These included "a fiasco of unforgivable proportions", an English-language The Magic Flute which caused Callaway's resignation.
 Some drastic measures were called for.

 Changes in direction, 1966 to 1977

-Three new faces were to bring "imagination and flair to the company" during the period up to 1977 and, by that date, another new face made a short but dramatic appearance in the company's history: bass-baritone George London became general manager.
+Three new faces brought "imagination and flair to the company" during the period up to 1977 and, by that date, another new face made a short but dramatic appearance in the company's history: bass-baritone George London became general manager.